 What’s your background, and how did you come to join us at Bowman?

 My background is primarily in Mechanical Engineering.
 I studied for my first degree in Motorsport Engineering at Brunel University.
-During my time there I opted to do a placement year, and worked at a biofuels company which designed and manufactured equipment for bio-diesel and bio-ethanol production.
+During my time there I opted to do a placement year, and worked at an electricity from waste (biofuels) company which designed and manufactured equipment for bio-diesel and bio-ethanol production.
 This is what sparked my interest in the energy and clean technology sector.
 After university my first role was for Delphi Diesel Systems as a Graduate Development Engineer.
 After a year in this role the economic downturn hit the business hard and I took the opportunity to take a sabatical and spent a year studying for a Master’s degree in Renewable Energy at Newcastle University.

 This experience really solidified my thoughts around what kind of work I wanted to do in the future, and after another short spell back at Delphi Diesel Systems I worked for a renewables company in Wilshire, before subsequently joining Bowman in 2012.
 When I first joined Bowman I took the role of Integration and Commissioning Engineer, acting as a link between Engineering and Customer Support.
 More recently, I took my first managerial role as Bowman’s Principal Support Engineer.